SoarGroup/Soar/Core/ClientSMLSWIG/readme.txt

 3) Build all of the SML stuff (i.e. everything in SML.sln).

-4) Rebuild the ClientSMLTcl project (due to a bug in VS2003/5, a rebuild is necessary to force this to build correctly).
+4) Rebuild the ClientSMLTcl project (due to a bug in VS2005, a rebuild is necessary to force this to build correctly).
 The tcl_sml_clientinterface package should appear in SoarLibrary/bin.

 Python 2.4.3
 ============
 0) Install Python.
 We used Python 2.4.3, but other 2.4.x versions may work.
 Python 2.5 requires special steps (see below)

 1) You need to have SWIG installed.
-This release was tested with SWIG-1.3.29.
-Slightly earlier releases may work (but not 1.3.28); we can't guess about future releases.
+This release was tested with SWIG-1.3.31, but later versions will probably work..
 SWIG can be downloaded from www.swig.org.
 Be sure to get the swigwin download.

 2) Define the following user environment variables: